boucadair/WG-Charters/v6ops.md

 *  Publish documents explaining IPv6's advantages over IPv4 (e.g., features that reduce operational complexity and improve reliability).

 *  Maintain specifications of widely deployed transition mechanisms (including updating those published as Informational to Standards Track and Proposed Standard to Internet Standard).
-This includes NAT64, Stateless IP/ICMP Translation Algorithm (SIIT), Explicit Address Mappings (EAM), and 464XLAT.
+This includes NAT64, Stateless IP/ICMP Translation Algorithm (SIIT), and 464XLAT.

 *  Publish documents summarizing requirements and defining best practices nodes, applications, and services adopting and operating over IPv6.

 *  Maintain documents that the WG has published in the past.
+This includes Stateless IP/ICMP Translation for IPv6 Internet Data Center Environments (SIIT-DC), Explicit Address Mappings (EAM), and Stateless Source Address Mapping for ICMPv6 Packets.

 *  Receive reports on network monitoring experiments and applications that perform well in IPv4 networks but do not perform well in IPv6 networks.
 A network monitoring experiment describes the externally observable behavior of the IPv6-enabled Internet.
 For example, it might report on the following: